History of Thailand in Timeline

 In 2022, Thailand's oil and gas production experienced a decline of 19% and 17%, respectively.

-In 2022, the average Thai household size decreased to 3 people.
+In 2022, the average Thai household size was 3 people.

 May 2023: Opposition Victory in General Election

-In May 2023, Thailand's reformist opposition, the Move Forward Party (MFP) and the Pheu Thai Party, won the general election.
+In May 2023, Thailand's reformist opposition, including the Move Forward Party and the Pheu Thai Party, won the general election.

 August 2023: Srettha Thavisin Becomes Prime Minister

-On August 22, 2023, Srettha Thavisin of the Pheu Thai party became Thailand's new prime minister, and Thaksin Shinawatra returned to Thailand after years in self-imposed exile.
+On 22 August 2023, Srettha Thavisin of the Pheu Thai party became Thailand's new prime minister, and Thaksin Shinawatra returned to Thailand.

-During the Israel-Hamas military conflict in 2023, Thailand initially condemned the attack against Israel but later adopted a neutral stance.
-28 Thai nationals were killed in this conflict.
+During the Israel-Gaza war in 2023, Thailand adopted a neutral stance after initially condemning the attack against Israel; 28 Thai nationals were killed in the conflict.

 In 2023, Thailand held parliamentary elections.

-In the first quarter of 2023, Thai household debts totaled 14.6 trillion baht or 89.2% of GDP, with the average debt per household approximately 500,000 baht.
+In the first quarter of 2023, Thai household debts totaled 14.6 trillion baht, which was 89.2% of GDP, with an average debt per household of approximately 500,000 baht.

 August 7, 2024: Move Forward Party Banned

-On August 7, 2024, Thailand's Constitutional Court banned the Move Forward Party and its leaders from politics for its proposal to reform the lèse-majesté law.
+On August 7, 2024, Thailand's Constitutional Court banned the Move Forward Party and all of its leaders from politics for its proposal to reform the lèse-majesté law.

-As of 2024, Thailand is facing challenges including low productivity, poor education, high household debt, low private investment, and slow economic growth.
+As of 2024, Thailand faces challenges including low productivity, poor education, high household debt, low private investment, and slow economic growth.
+Economic research groups have forecasted an annual GDP growth of below 2% in the next decades without structural reforms.

 In 2024, Thailand was ranked as the 75th most peaceful country in the world, according to the Global Peace Index.

-Thailand's status improved from not free to partly free on the Freedom in the World 2024 Report due to competitive parliamentary elections.
+In the Freedom in the World 2024 Report, Thailand's status improved from not free to partly free due to competitive parliamentary elections.